 About Me

-I also serve as Secretary on the Board of Directors for the newly formed Drusilla Poole Center for African American History and Culture.
-This organization is an outgrowth to the Sandy Ground Cultural Center, located in Staten Island, New York, which I am a direct descendant of this community.
-As the oldest African American community in the country, Sandy Ground is a source of immense pride and is rich with history and culture.
-Through the Drusilla Poole Center, we will continue to preserve and honor the Sandy Ground legacy while bringing the unique history of African Americans to light I am excited to be part of this organization and contribute to its mission of promoting African American culture and its heritage.
+I'm honored to have previously served as Secretary on the Board of Directors for the Drusilla Poole Center for African American History and Culture.
+This organization is a vital extension of the Sandy Ground Cultural Center in Staten Island, New York, a community to which I have direct ancestral ties.
+Sandy Ground holds the distinction of being the oldest African American community in the country, boasting a rich history and vibrant culture.
+Through the work of the Drusilla Poole Center, we are dedicated to preserving and celebrating the legacy of Sandy Ground while shedding light on the unique history of African Americans.
+I am thrilled to be a part of this organization and look forward to contributing to its mission of promoting and honoring African American culture and heritage.

 Despite my many hats, I am dedicated and passionate about the work I do.
 As stated on my landing page, my primary mission is to help women (and men) who are/have gone through traumatic experiences, illness, low self-esteem, etc. and help to release, heal and empower.
 I have also made a commitment to devote my skills, time and effort to the most underserved and often overlooked community - the postpartum mother - to provide her with coping skills and emotional support during the most important transition in her life.

-I am fully insured as a birth worker and can accept Medicaid and commercial insurance for your convenience.
+I am fully insured as a birth worker and can accept Medicaid and Managed Care insurance (Emblem Health, Blue Cross/Blue Shield Anthem, MetroPlus, Healthfirst, Molina, Fidelis and United Healthcare)

-My experience as a reiki master, practitioner, and crystal therapist allows me to introduce you all to my favorite high vibrational crystals and provide different relaxation techniques during the birth and the postpartum healing period.
+My experience as a reiki master and crystal therapist allows me to introduce you all to my favorite high vibrational crystals and provide different relaxation techniques during the birth and the postpartum healing period.

 Take a look around the site.
 Stay tuned for special events.
 Questions?
 Feel free to reach out via email at sacralhealinggarden@gmail.com